 The homestays allowed me to fully immerse myself in the culture and daily life by becoming a part of my families’ lives...

 The homestays allowed me to fully immerse myself in the culture and daily life by becoming a part of my families’ lives and connecting on a personal level.
 My homestay families wanted to help me learn and we would talk for hours.
 I gained a perception of Ecuadorian life I would never have learned from lectures or articles.

 The homestay is an integral part of the SIT experience.
 During your homestay, you’ll become a member of a local family, sharing meals with them, joining them for special occasions, talking with them in their language, and experiencing the host country through their eyes.
 Homestay placements are arranged by a local coordinator who carefully screens and approves each family.
 Students frequently cite the homestay as the highlight of their program.
 Read more about SIT homestays.

 You will stay for seven weeks with a middle-class family in an urban neighborhood and enjoy Quito’s vibrant cultural life.
 Founded by Spanish colonizers in the 16th century atop an existing indigenous settlement, Quito’s architecture today is a mix of colonial and contemporary.
 You will find churches, typical and nouveau gourmet Ecuadorean restaurants, and hip European-type cafés.
 Host families often take students to concerts, museums, movies, and other sites.

-You will also stay for four to five days in a rural Amazonian Quichua community.
-This provides a very different perspective on Ecuador and is an opportunity to practice your Quichua language skills and implement fieldwork methodology prior to your ISP.
+You will also stay for four to five days in rural communities located in the Intag Cloud Forest.
+This provides a very different perspective on Ecuador and is an opportunity to implement fieldwork methodology prior to your Independent Study Project.